ourcodingclub/tutorials-in-progress/Tutorial_publishing_guide.md

 5. Upload the tutorial to your branch of `ourcodingclub.github.io` in the `_posts` folder

-6. Upload any images to `ourcodingclub.github.io/img` including a tutorial header banner image using `tutheaderbl.png` as a template, remember to give sensible file names.
+6. Upload any images to `ourcodingclub.github.io/img`, At the minimum a tutorial should include a tutorial header banner image using `tutheaderbl.png` as a template, remember to give sensible file names.

 7. Upload any extra materials like datasets, cheatsheets, example scripts etc. to a sensibly named repository in the coding club github root directory, e.g. `CC-Modelling`, remember to add a `README.md`, <a href="#readme">see below for more info</a>.